 Psychiatric evaluations were presented in court.
 Experts testified about his mental state, but their testimonies conflicted.
 The jury had to weigh these conflicting opinions.

 It raises broader questions about the mental health support systems in place and the signs that were allegedly missed.
-These issues highlight systemic gaps and the need for more robust intervention strategies.
+There are real systemic gaps here.
+We need more robust intervention strategies, ones that actually catch warning signs before they escalate.

 Marlene Schillingarin writes the kind of latest technology news content that people actually send to each other.
 Not because it's flashy or controversial, but because it's the sort of thing where you read it and immediately think of three people who need to see it.
 Marlene has a talent for identifying the questions that a lot of people have but haven't quite figured out how to articulate yet — and then answering them properly.